 ASIC also maintains a Banned and Disqualified Persons register that provides information about people who have been disqualified from involvement in the management of a corporation, auditing self-managed superannuation funds (SMSFs); or practicing in the financial services of credit industry.

-On 13 November 2020, this media release was updated to confirm that ASIC received supplementary reports from two liquidators and only MSF received funding from the AAF.
+This media release was updated on 13 November 2020 to confirm that ASIC received supplementary reports from two liquidators and only MSF received funding from the AAF.

 Editor's note 2:

 The media release was updated on 11 October 2021 to clarify the ASIC Delegate's reasons for the disqualification, specifically, the first and second dot points.